-As you may have seen, construction of a protected bicycle lane on Hollis Street to create an “all-ages-and abilities” (AAA) cycling connection through downtown Halifax is nearing completion.
-The completed facility will be a one-way protected bicycle lane on the west side (right-hand side) of the street, with pre-cast concrete curb and flexible bollards to separate bicycle and vehicle traffic.
-Green pavement markings will highlight areas of potential conflict at intersections and busy driveways.
+Construction of a protected bicycle lane on Hollis Street to create an “all-ages-and abilities” (AAA) cycling connection through downtown Halifax is complete.
+The new facility is a one-way protected bicycle lane on the west side (right-hand side) of the street, with pre-cast concrete curb and flexible bollards to separate bicycle and vehicle traffic.
+Green pavement markings highlight areas of potential conflict at intersections and busy driveways.

 Here are some tips to keep in mind when travelling down Hollis Street:

 - If you are cycling, always yield to people walking, even if they find their way into the bicycle lane.